-The twelve facilitators attended an end-of-project evaluation day organised by the staff of the Canaan Institute.
+The twelve facilitators also attended an end-of-project evaluation day organised by the staff of the Canaan Institute.
 This was a day of reflection on the project outcomes and the methodologies and materials used in the project activities.
-The facilitators also evaluated the project with the young people to get their feedback on the activities that worked well and what they would change in future years.
-The evaluation process will help to improve the delivery of any future initiative delivered in Gaza by the Centre.
+The table below summarises feedback received from the four project community organisations as part of the project evaluation.